Rome: Globalisation, Materiality (CLAM108)

 |Duration of Module||Term 2: 11 weeks;|

-Overall the course aims to give students the tools to access those cultural histories and ideologies which appear unattainable through literary sources, allowing for the expansion and elaboration of existing narratives and challenging the underlying models which inform our understanding of key historical and cultural processes and constructs.
+- Overall the course aims to give you the tools to access those cultural histories and ideologies which appear unattainable through literary sources, allowing for the expansion and elaboration of existing narratives and challenging the underlying models which inform our understanding of key historical and cultural processes and constructs.

 ILO: Module-specific skills